dleidert/openmediavault-upgrade/README.md

-# omv-release-upgrade-4
+# omv-release-upgrade-5

-script to upgrade openmediavault from version 3 (Erasmus) to version 4 (Arrakis)
+script to upgrade openmediavault from version 4 (Arrakis) to version 5 (Usul)

 ## Preambel